MicrosoftDocs/power-platform/power-platform/guidance/white-papers/environment-strategy.md

     - [Create a rule](/power-platform/admin/dlp-custom-connector-parity) to block all URL patterns used by custom connectors.

 Securing the default environment should be a priority.
 Do it along with tenant-level security as part of the first step in implementing your environment strategy.
-Without these being implemented, makers will have more opportunities to add assets to default.
-With them in place along with environment routing, makers will be encouraged to use their own environment.
+Without these being implemented, makers have more opportunities to add assets to default.
+With them in place along with environment routing, makers are encouraged to use their own environment.

 ### Secure other environments

-If your organization is like most, you'll have several environments in addition to the default environment.
+If your organization is like most, you have several environments in addition to the default environment.
 The level of security each one requires can vary depending on the apps and data it contains.
 Developer environments typically have more relaxed rules than production environments.
 Some production environments require the most protection possible.

 As part of establishing your environment strategy, identify common levels of security for your environments and the features that protect each level, as in the following example.